Almost three decades ago, the first People’s Revolution (Jana Andolan I) toppled the autocratic, absolute monarch.

 What’s more, a paragraph in the second page of the stimulus (see image below) harks back to the days of the autocrats, when the country of “Ek bhasa, ek bhesh, ek desh” (one language, one attire, one country) was “Sundar, shanta bishal” (beautiful, peaceful, grand)!

-We toppled the autocrat, we toppled his brother, and even eliminated the whole institution of the monarchy and declared the country a federation…and this book still uses sayings of the first King who initiated the expansionist campaign leading to the creation of Nepal, ruled by his posterity until about three decades ago but sidelined in favor of a federation about a decade ago.
+We toppled the autocrat, we toppled his brother, and even eliminated the whole institution of the monarchy and declared the country a federal republic…and this book still uses sayings of the first King who initiated the expansionist campaign leading to the creation of Nepal, ruled by his posterity until about three decades ago and were completely sidelined about a decade ago.

 Given that textbooks are revised and updated pretty much every single year, eliminating such blatantly cringe-worthy and sycophantic texts should be easy.
 But, of course, we are talking about Nepal.
 When the reason behind the whole process is to make money, rather than to educate the children, why would you?!